loicgreffier/spring-boot-ai-quickstarts/mcp-server-http/README.md

 # MCP Server HTTP

-This module demonstrates how to create an MCP server using Streamable HTTP communication.
+This module demonstrates how to create an MCP server using streamable HTTP communication.
 It uses data from [The Simpsons Episode API](https://thesimpsonsapi.com), which is pre-fetched in `episodes.csv` file and stored in a PGvector database when the application starts.

 It exposes the following tools: